TickleThePanda/carpe-dm/src/view/adventures/the-vanquished-chapter-4.md

 for 4 hours.
 If they all succumb, they will be taken to the central pillar gardens.

+This flower, the True Angel's Aconitum, if prepared correctly, can be used to create a Potion of Remove Curse.

 #### Abode 11, Jhaan Yelnan

 The door is closed. *Jhaan Yelnan* is engraved on a plaque in Celestial